ewolin/HighFreqNoiseMustang_paper/README.md

 ```
 #Network | Station | Location | Channel | Latitude | Longitude | Elevation | Depth | Azimuth | Dip | SensorDescription | Scale | ScaleFreq | ScaleUnits | SampleRate | StartTime | EndTime
 ```
 The script will read a fedcatalog file into a pandas dataframe, clean up the header names, select only stations with sample rates >= min_samp_rate, and add a few columns for use later in the script.
-Other irisfedcat_*txt will have these headers:
+Other irisfedcat_*txt files written out by the script will have these headers:
 ```
 Network|Station|Location|Channel|Latitude|Longitude|Elevation|Depth|Azimuth|Dip|SensorDescription|Scale|ScaleFreq|ScaleUnits|SampleRate|StartTime|EndTime|Target|StartDate|EndDate|TotalTime
 ```